Monitoring Innovations

 In 2023, we began a partnership with Chloris Geospatial, a leader in scientifically backed AI biomass and forest cover modeling, to provide historical, current and future trends over all Catona Climate projects.

-This data will allow us to monitor aboveground carbon stock evolution through time, assess potential threats to projects in our portfolio and track credit issuance estimates against delivery timelines, reducing risk.
+This data will allow us to monitor aboveground carbon stock evolution through time, assess potential threats to projects in our investment portfolio and track credit issuance estimates against delivery timelines, reducing risk.

 𝐅𝐢𝐠𝐮𝐫𝐞 𝟎𝟒: 𝐇𝐢𝐠𝐡 𝐑𝐞𝐬𝐨𝐥𝐮𝐭𝐢𝐨𝐧 𝐒𝐚𝐭𝐞𝐥𝐥𝐢𝐭𝐞 𝐈𝐦𝐚𝐠𝐞𝐫𝐲.
 Q1 2024 basemap imagery over the Lake Victoria Agroforestry Project, Kenya.
 Planet, 2024.³